Excel’s IF Function.

 - The name must be followed by parentheses;

-- The information the function uses (called its arguments) must be inside the parentheses; and
+- The information the function uses (called its arguments) goes inside the parentheses; and

 - The arguments must be separated by commas.